What is secrets management?

 Instead of leaving individual users to manage secrets in small silos, secrets management solutions can store secrets in a secure, central location called a “secrets vault.”

 When an authorized user needs access to a sensitive system, they can obtain the corresponding secret from the vault.
-The secrets management tool can automatically verify, authorize and grant users the permissions they need to carry out their workflows.
+The secrets management tool can automatically verify and authorize the request and release the secret needed to authenticate for the workflow.

 Standardization can help prevent secret sprawl.
 Secret sprawl is when secrets are stored in various places throughout an organization, often hardcoded into applications or as plain text in a shared document.
 Secret sprawl makes it hard to protect secrets from malicious actors and track how secrets are used.